The Meaning of the Hand with an Eye in the Middle

-The Hamsa Hand, sometimes with a central eye, is an ancient symbol commonly seen in Middle Eastern, Mediterranean, and North African regions to confer good luck and protect its wearer against negative energy, injury, or misfortune.
-Worn by a host of celebrities including Madonna, Jennifer Aniston, Meghan, Duchess of Sussex, Goldie Hawn, and Gwyneth Paltrow and often depicted in jewelry or wall hangings, the meaning behind the Hand with Eye is that of an important symbol dating back to the ancient Mesopotamia civilization.
+The hand with an eye in the middle is an ancient symbol commonly seen in Middle Eastern, Mediterranean, and North African regions.
+It is meant to confer good luck and protect its wearer against negative energy, injury, or misfortune.
+Worn by a host of celebrities including Madonna, Jennifer Aniston, Meghan, Duchess of Sussex, Goldie Hawn, and Gwyneth Paltrow and often depicted in jewelry or wall hangings, the meaning behind the Hand with an Eye in the middle is that of an important symbol dating back to the ancient Mesopotamia civilization.
 If you are new to the world of talismans or are intrigued by the Hamsa Hand or Evil Eye this blog is for you.

 The Hamsa Hand has been a symbol of protection and good luck for centuries and is believed to date back to Mesopotamia.
 Mesopotamia is an ancient civilization located in the Fertile Crescent, in modern-day Iraq, Kuwait, and parts of Syria, Iran, and Turkey.
 It is considered to be the birthplace of writing, agriculture, and urban life.
 Mesopotamia was home to some of the most advanced cities of the ancient world and its legacy can be seen in many aspects of modern life.